 Key Trends in Industrial Automation Systems

 Machine learning and AI have penetrated customer relationship management segments.
 They can be considered as the cornerstone of IoT, Big Data, and Industry 4.0.
-With constant changes in the behavior of consumer in terms of customization and product quality, manufacturers are trying to change the production systems.
+With constant changes in the behavior of a consumer in terms of customization and product quality, manufacturers are trying to change the production systems.
 This is where machine learning helps.
 Manufacturing units can leverage machine learning and data analytics for improving processes.
 These systems help in forecasting yield rates at different supply chain levels, thereby, protecting the quality of the brand and reducing the cost of raw materials.

 The fourth industrial revolution (Industry 4.0) has brought with it promises of intelligent industrial robots on factory floors.
 The constant development of robotic technologies has expanded the potential applications for smart industrial robots.
 Thus, robots driven by cutting-edge software and vision systems can be programmed to perform a variety of tasks, which can serve the demand for flexible manufacturing.